"We're doomed, we're doomed!". Finally, 40 years down the line, the prophesy of Dad's Army's private Frazer came true in 2011.

 Exactly 30 years before, Britain's deprived inner cities had erupted and the prime minister of the time – Margaret Thatcher – had presided over a recession that saw unemployment top three million and the departure of several key "wets" from her cabinet who declared that the government was "heading for the rocks".

 For a while in 1981 – the era of Alan Beasdale's Boys from the Blackstuff – the situation seemed desperate.
 Toxteth and Brixton burned and people talked about "the social fabric of society collapsing".
 Thatcher's popularity was in its (pre-Falklands war) doldrums but Michael Foot's Labour party was hardly a credible alternative.

 Fast forward 30 years and Cameron was battling against record youth unemployment and an even worse economy.
 But a singularly uncharismatic opponent, Ed Miliband, had failed – just like poor old Footie – to land a knockout punch.

-A riotous wedding In the summer of 1981, the royal wedding of Charles and Diana had brought London to a standstill.
+In the summer of 1981, the royal wedding of Charles and Diana had brought London to a standstill.
 And 2011 did the same with the union of William and Kate.
 Polls showed that the royal family was less popular than 30 years ago but the naysayers just stayed at home and sulked bitter tears into their Guardian.